robisim74/angular-l10n/docs/spec/configuration.md

 The next time a translation file will be required, will be taken from the cache without making a new _http request_, with a significant performance improvement:

 * if the user returns to a language already selected;
-* if you use a global file shared across _lazy loaded modules_.
+* if you use a global file shared across _lazy loaded_ modules.

 ---